Additional programme information

 - individualised goals identified, or under development, and

 - a plan of care related to their assessed needs.

 Equality impact assessment

-To ensure everyone can benefit regardless of their characteristics or where they access care, we completed an Equality impact assessment.
-This highlights key equality issues that were considered and any actions we took in relation to them.
+To ensure everyone can benefit regardless of their characteristics or where they access care, we completed an equality impact assessment.
+This highlights key equality issues that were considered and any actions we have taken.

 Improving observation practice

-In addition to dementia in hospitals, we are working with one hospital team from NHS Greater Glasgow and Clyde who agreed to test the prototype Dementia Improving Observations Practice (IOP) companion document and change package.
+In addition to the collaborative, we are working with one hospital team from NHS Greater Glasgow and Clyde who agreed to test a prototype guidance document and change package for improving observations practice in dementia settings.
 This document is based on the ‘From Observation to Intervention’ guidance developed for mental health settings.
 It provides a more dementia-focused approach to observation practice whilst maintaining the key principles and practice strands from the original mental health work.
-Testing in ward settings will provide a practical, working document to support further spread of this work, which we hope to share in due course.
+Testing in ward settings will provide a practical, working document to support further spread of this work.